 - Self-correction (SCP).
-A Plan Sponsor that has established compliance practices and procedures may, at any time without paying any fee or sanction, correct insignificant Operational Failures under a Qualified Plan, a 403(b) Plan, a SEP, or a SIMPLE IRA Plan.
+A Plan Sponsor that has established compliance practices and procedures may, at any time without paying any fee or sanction, correct insignificant Operational Failures under a Qualified Plan, a § 403(b) Plan, a SEP, or a SIMPLE IRA Plan.
 For a SEP or SIMPLE IRA Plan, SCP is available only if the SEP or SIMPLE IRA Plan is established and maintained on a document approved by the IRS.
-In addition, in the case of a Qualified Plan or 403(b) Plan that satisfies the requirements of sections 4.03 and 4.04, the Plan Sponsor generally may correct significant Operational Failures and Plan Document Failures without payment of any fee or sanction if the correction is made within the time specified in section 9.02. - Voluntary correction with IRS approval (VCP).
-A Plan Sponsor, at any time before audit, may pay a limited fee and receive the IRS's approval for correction of a Qualified Plan, 403(b) Plan, SEP, or SIMPLE IRA Plan failure.
-Under VCP, there are special procedures for Anonymous Submissions and Group Submissions. - Correction on audit (Audit CAP).
+In addition, in the case of a Qualified Plan or § 403(b) Plan that satisfies the requirements of sections 4.03 and 4.04, the Plan Sponsor generally may correct significant Operational Failures and Plan Document Failures without payment of any fee or sanction if the correction is made within the time specified in section 9.02. - Voluntary correction with IRS approval (VCP).
+A Plan Sponsor, at any time before audit, may pay a limited fee and receive the IRS's approval for correction of a Qualified Plan, § 403(b) Plan, SEP, or SIMPLE IRA Plan failure.
+Under VCP, there are special procedures for anonymous submissions and group submissions.
+However, effective January 1, 2022, the anonymous submission procedure is eliminated.
+VCP submissions may not be submitted on an anonymous basis on or after that date.
+Additionally, an anonymous, no-fee, VCP pre-submission conference procedure is added, effective January 1, 2022. - Correction on audit (Audit CAP).
 If a failure (other than a failure corrected through SCP or VCP) is identified on audit, the Plan Sponsor may correct the failure and pay a sanction.
 The sanction imposed will bear a reasonable relationship to the nature, extent, and severity of the failure, taking into account the extent to which correction occurred before audit.